-EMD-19195 –
+EMD-19195

 The optimization results for EMD-19195 indicate a notable difference in performance between the BFGS algorithm and the 'Fit in Map' feature.
 The 'Fit in Map' feature consistently achieves higher correlation values compared to the BFGS algorithm across different seed numbers.
 The average correlation value for 'Fit in Map' is 0.9412, whereas the BFGS algorithm achieves 0.6554, resulting in a substantial difference of 0.2858.
 This suggests that the 'Fit in Map' feature provides a more accurate alignment for this dataset, demonstrating its enhanced effectiveness in optimizing the alignment of density maps.
 Furthermore, this significant improvement supports the interpretation from the previous map (EMD-2660), where the difference in correlation values was not sufficient on its own to conclusively determine the superiority of the 'Fit in Map' feature.